am2100/Resources/rails/quickSetup/README.md

 - Kevin Skoglund

 Thanks to you all!

+Nb.
+Beyond the fact that this works for my Windows XP system, I can offer you no guarantees!

 ## Rails

 ### Setup a new rails project without Test::Unit framework.
 >\> rails new project_name -T

-## Remove public/index.html
+### Remove public/index.html

-## Add rspec-rails, annotate, postgreSQL gems to Gemfile.
+### Add rspec-rails, annotate, postgreSQL gems to Gemfile.
 Specify versions for all gems.
+The use of the 'pg' gem assumes that you are planning on deploying to heroku.

+Also included in the production group is the 'thin' gem.
+This is the server preferred by Heroku. it is commented out whilst you are working in the rails development environment - Windows doesn't like it!
+Remember to uncomment it when pushing your project up to heroku.

     'https://rubygems.org'